dshanske/indieweb-post-kinds/readme.md

 2. [Chris Aldrich](http://boffosocko.com) always receives a credit on my plugins due his regular feedback, input, and usage.

 ## Upgrade Notice ##

+### 3.1.4 ###
+This version is compatible with 5.0 of WordPress but is not integrated with the Gutenberg editor and requires the Classic Editor to function correctly.

 ### 3.1.1 ###
 * Bugs were reported in 3.1.0 and this is a quick fix for the ones initially reported